 Kinsta hosting is top in the managed WordPress hosting as they build specially for hosting heavy WordPress sites.
-If you like technical details, they use Nginx, PHP7-FPM, Redis and Object cache to make your site blazing fast.
-I have experienced loading time of less than 1 second for ShoutMeLoud.
+If you like technical details, they use Nginx, PHP7-FPM, Redis, and Object cache to make your site blazing fast.
+I have experienced a loading time of less than 1 second for ShoutMeLoud.

 My experience with them is great so far, and their tech support is par excellent.
-Their entry level hosting plan starts with $30/month which let you host 1 WordPress sites.
+Their entry-level hosting plan starts with $30/month which lets you host 1 WordPress sites.

-High traffic websites should look at their Enterprise plans which start with $600/month.
+High traffic websites should look at their Enterprise plans which start at $600/month.
 You can learn more about their pricing & offer over here.